 How is a Luxury Home Born From Scratch?

-Annabella Nassetti recently spoke to Network Elle, giving an insight into her creations and what inspires her designs.
+Annabella Nassetti recently spoke to Elle Decor Italia, giving an insight into her creations and what inspires her designs.
 Find out what Annabella had to say in her interview below.

 Face to face with the designer of industrialists and collectors – she reveals the secret of her creations between craftsmanship and luxury.